A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Satellite Images

 \section{Satellite Images}

 Objects imaged by satellites are typically significantly smaller than the ground spatial distance (GSD) covered by each pixel.
 For example, the colour of each pixel in a satellite image of farmland might be aggregated from hundreds, thousands or even millions of individual plants.
-This massive difference in scale between object and pixel sizes has encouraged researchers to focus on understanding the contents of individual pixels with per-pixel algorithms \cite{blaschke_whats_2001, blaschke_geographic_2014}, rather than the typical computer vision approaches which primarily use the structured pattern of multiple spatially-related pixels to understand an image \cite{funck_image_2003, wang_weakly_2020}.
+This massive difference in scale between object and pixel sizes has encouraged researchers to focus on understanding the contents of individual pixels as a combination of various surface types.
+This naturally encouraged per-pixel algorithms \cite{blaschke_whats_2001, blaschke_geographic_2014}, rather than the typical computer vision approaches which primarily use the structured pattern of multiple spatially-related pixels to understand an image \cite{funck_image_2003, wang_weakly_2020}.

 While the spatial resolution relative to the imaged objects is much worse for satellite imagery, the spectral resolution is often significantly better.
 Almost all satellite imagery have at least 4 colour channels (red, green, blue and near-infrared), many have more than 10 colour channels (e.g. Sentinel-2), and some have over 100 different colour channels \cite{song_predicting_2018}, providing significantly more information per pixel than typical ground-based sources.
-Additionally, satellite image sensors are calibrated to obtain functions for converting from sensor brightness to reflectance - a physical property of the imaged surface, independent of illumination and sensor - which allows quantitative analysis of the Earth's surface.
+Additionally, satellite image sensors are calibrated to obtain functions for converting from sensor brightness to reflectance - a physical property of the imaged surface - which allows quantitative analysis of the Earth's surface which is (mostly) independent of illumination and sensor.